 When a Let’s Get Ready representative visited her school, Luisanna identified a golden opportunity.
 “I knew that if I wanted to attend a good college I needed to do well on the SATs.
 I knew my parents couldn’t afford a private SAT tutor.”

 The program’s peer-to-peer model, in which instruction and mentoring is provided by college students, was the perfect fit for Luisanna.
 She actually found it fun.
-“The sessions didn’t feel boring and tiresome–my coaches made it very interactive,” she says.
+“The sessions didn’t feel boring and tiresome–my Coaches made it very interactive,” she says.
 “They didn’t just speak at us.
 We had conversations about the topics.”

-Beyond tutoring for the SAT, coaches guided Luisanna carefully through the process of selecting and applying to the right college, setting up informative college workshops.
+Beyond tutoring her for the SAT, Coaches guided Luisanna carefully through the process of selecting and applying to the right college, setting up informative college workshops.
 “As the first in your family to attend college, all you know is that you want a good one,” says Luisanna.
 “But there are questions you need to ask, research that needs to be done.”